-What will you put in your community newsletter?
+What will you put in your neighbourhood newsletter?

-People will read your newsletter if it’s lively and interesting, and the articles have some relevance to them.
-Ask the committee and local people for ideas – the more people you have thinking about it, the more you’ll get.
-You’ll need to actively seek out information – you can’t just sit back and expect it to come to you.
+People will read your newsletter if it’s easy to follow, interesting, and the articles have some relevance to them.
+Ask your group members and local people for ideas – the more people you have thinking about it, the more you’ll get.

 You can get inspiration from other community newsletters.
-The Resource Centre has lots that you can look through – just drop in any time we’re open.
-You could ask other groups to send you a copy of their newsletter, and you could return the favour.
+The Resource Centre has lots that you can look through – just drop in.
+You could also ask other groups to send you a copy of their newsletter, and you could return the favour.

-Here are some ideas for pieces which could be included in a newsletter, and some of the people you might ask to contribute.
+Here are some ideas for content that you could include in your newsletter, and some of the people you might ask to contribute.

 About your group